sveltejs/rfcs/text/0000-targeted-slots.md

 ---

 The tag `<svelte:fragment slot="name"></svelte:fragment>` will not find any benefit in Targeted Slots, but it too can be used in the same way as before.
+(there is a variant of `<svelte:fragment slot="name"/>` that you will use to pass styles for element-child slot, in a special case, but about it in "Differences from slots")

 #### **Differences from slots**